towc/xs/README.md

 This project is in the early stages, so if you have any recommendations/requests, make an issue so we can all discuss it together

 To contribute code, fork this repo, create a branch with the `fix/improvement/feature-<name>`, and submit a PR explaining what changed.
 Ideally make an issue before sending the PR, as you wouldn't want to write a lot of code and discover that actually this is conflicting with other possible features

+# desired philosophy
+These confscripts should be very easy to use, and make you more productive.
+I wouldn't want to add more nesting logic than macros and repeats.
+The second it's not naturally readable anymore, something went wrong.
+That said, it is currently hard-ish to read now, but I consider that to be in exchange for productivity.
+The syntax might get more complicated, but you should still always be able to only use the basic features without knowing much about the rest of it.

+I'd like to compare it to vim: it might be slightly weird to get used to at first, but once you figure out you can use `i` to get into insert mode `esc` to get out of it, and `:wq` to write and quit, you can technically do anything. and other features are kind of just an extension of that to make you much more productive.
+And just like here, vim commands are still fairly cryptic, even if I'd argue still human readable